Decathlon/vitamin-android/README.md

 Group | Description
 -- | --
-com.decathlon.android.foundation | Fundamental components of UI with texts, icons and colors. com.decathlon.android.buttons | Build UIs with ready to use Button components. com.decathlon.android.checkboxes | Build UIs with ready to use Checkbox components. com.decathlon.android.radiobuttons | Build UIs with ready to use RadioButton components. com.decathlon.android.switches | Build UIs with ready to use Switch components. com.decathlon.android.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.
+com.decathlon.vitamin.foundation | Fundamental components of UI with texts, icons and colors. com.decathlon.vitamin.buttons | Build UIs with ready to use Button components. com.decathlon.vitamin.checkboxes | Build UIs with ready to use Checkbox components. com.decathlon.vitamin.radiobuttons | Build UIs with ready to use RadioButton components. com.decathlon.vitamin.switches | Build UIs with ready to use Switch components. com.decathlon.vitamin.textinputs | Build UIs with ready to use TextInput components. com.decathlon.vitamin.fabs | Build UIs with ready to use FloatingActionButton components. com.decathlon.android.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.

 ## 📥 Download